bhclowers/DAMS/Ion Multiplexing/readme.md

 Multiplexing Code Repository

-The scripts in this directory are provided under the MIT lisence.
+The scripts in this directory are provided under the MIT license.

 Copyright 2020, Brian H. Clowers